-Martin de Jong is responsible for the academic direction and long term continuity of the initiative.
-His academic areas of interest are sustainable urban and infrastructure development in China, city branding, urban planning & governance, and institutional transplantation.
+Martin de Jong's academic areas of interest are sustainable urban and infrastructure development in China, city branding, urban planning & governance, and institutional transplantation.

 Martin aims to highlight two topics in the coming years, of which the first is “Inclusive cities”.
 This theme stresses the involvement of various social groups and stakeholders in urban socio-economic development and environmental preservation.
 The second topic is the transfer and translation of policy and planning institutions from China to the developing countries it collaborates with.
 This is a demonstration of the global geopolitical power shift to the east and the features and functionalists of this alternative model: the Beijing consensus.